kapilmathe/cognitive_scale/README.md

 # Cognitive Scale: Bank web Service
 > Specification for REST API endpoing
--   Create user (create_user)
+-   Create user account (create_account)
+    -   Assumptions:
+        > client already created bu "create_user" api call with proper username, password and email_id

     -   required information:
-        > username.
+        > branch_code.

-        > password.
+        > client_id.

-        > email_address.
+        > initial_amount.

     -   workflow for creating user:
         > accept information and validate input received.

-        > create user entry in user database with verification_status as False. generate token with expirition.

-        > send email for verification with confimation link build using token.
+        > create account under provided branch and return account_number generated.

         > send api response stating:
-          - User created (please verify the email) with (ok :200)*.
+          - Account created  with (CREATED :201)*.
-          - If any exception occur: send appropriate failure message.
+          - If any exception occur: send appropriate failure message with status code (400 BAD REQUEST).

 -   Get Balance info & Transaction Summary
     -   required information:
         > user_id

+        > account_number

     -   workflow for getting balance and tx summary:
         > if user authenticated:

-            > use user_id to get balance.
+            > use account_no to get balance.
-            > use user_id to get last 10 transaction
+            > use account_no to get last 10 transaction
-            > send acquired information (json serialized)  as api response.
+            > send acquired information (json serialized)  as api response with status code (OK: 200).

         > if user not authenticated or any exception:

             > send out appropriate failure response

--   Add Beneficiary
+-   Add Beneficiary:
+    -   Assumptions:
+        > there is some way to validate the IFSC code in atual banking system, but here I used local bank list to validate it.

     -   required information
         > beneficiary name